GuiPimenta-Dev/lambda-forge-docs/docs/home/getting-started.md

 ```
 Commands:
   authorizer  Generates an authorizer for AWS Lambda functions.
+  deploy      Deploys a stack to AWS
+  diagram     Create a diagram of the project in png format
   doc         Creates a new doc template for the project.
   function    Creates a Lambda function with a predefined structure and...
   layer       Creates and installs a new Lambda layer.
   live        Starts a live development environment for the specified...
   project     Initializes a new AWS Lambda project with a specified...
   service     Scaffolds the structure for a specified AWS service...
-  trigger      Triggers the specified AWS service integration.
+  test        Run the tests or coverage of the project
 ```

 For a comprehensive list of configurations that each Forge command supports, you can refer to the command line help by running: